lumpendog/yellowmart/README.md

 - MongoDB
 - JWT

-### Features made in this project:
+### Features implemented in this project:

-Frondend implemented:
+Frondend:

 - product list (getting it from REST API)
 - pagination